Market Update August 2023

 The Coal Market

 The global energy crisis has been as much about coal as it has gas.
 The war in the Ukraine has driven energy prices, including coal, up.
-Prices hovered around the $US400/T all of the month, increasing at the end of the month, closing at $US435/T – up 7%.
+Prices in August drifted higher, ending the month at US$156/T – a 15% increase on the July close.
+These prices, though well below the highs of the last 12 months, remain above what we expect to see as shown in the following graph of prices over the last 10 years, though the gap is closing.

 NZ has had an Emissions Trading Scheme (ETS) in place since 2008.
-It has been subsequently reviewed by a number of governments and is now an “uncapped” price scheme closely linked to international schemes.
-However there are “upper and lower guard-rails” set up to prevent wild swings in carbon price that act as minimum and maximum prices.
-Currently these are set at $70 and $20 respectively.
-Over the last few years the Carbon Price through the ETS has climbed as shown in the following graph.
-Prices are now over twice what they were just over a year ago.
-In August prices increased $10 to $90/t – well above the $70 upper guard-rail requiring the Government to release additional units in an attempt to dampen prices.
+It has been subsequently reviewed by several governments and is now an “uncapped” price scheme closely linked to international schemes.
+However, there are “upper and lower guard-rails” set up to prevent wild swings in carbon price that act as minimum and maximum prices.
+Currently these are set at $82 and $33 respectively however they are going to increase in December after the Government recently accepted the Climate Change Commission’s recommendations to tighten the auction scheme.
+Carbon prices continued to climb through August reaching $70.85 – up a further 24% over the month.

 About this Report